gholt/swiftly/doc/source/index.rst

     Usage: swiftly [options] <command> [command_options] [args]

     Options:
-      -A AUTH_URL, --auth_url=AUTH_URL
+      -A URL, --auth-url=URL
                             URL to auth system, example:
                             http://127.0.0.1:8080/auth/v1.0 You can also set this
                             with the environment variable SWIFTLY_AUTH_URL.
-      -U AUTH_USER, --auth_user=AUTH_USER
+      -U USER, --auth-user=USER
                             User name for auth system, example: test:tester You can also set this with the environment variable SWIFTLY_AUTH_USER.
-      -K AUTH_KEY, --auth_key=AUTH_KEY
+      -K KEY, --auth-key=KEY
                             Key for auth system, example: testing You can also set this with the environment variable SWIFTLY_AUTH_KEY.
-      -D DIRECT, --direct=DIRECT
+      -D PATH, --direct=PATH
                             Uses direct connect method to access Swift.
 Requires access to rings and backend servers.
-The value is the account path, example: /v1/AUTH_test You can also set this with the environment variable SWIFTLY_DIRECT.
+The PATH is the account path, example: /v1/AUTH_test You can also set this with the environment variable SWIFTLY_DIRECT.
-      -P PROXY, --proxy=PROXY
-                            Uses the given proxy URL.
+      -P URL, --proxy=URL   Uses the given proxy URL.
 You can also set this with the environment variable SWIFTLY_PROXY.
       -S, --snet            Prepends the storage URL host name with "snet-".
                             Mostly only useful with Rackspace Cloud Files and Rackspace ServiceNet.
 You can also set this with the environment variable SWIFTLY_SNET (set to "true" or "false").
-      -R RETRIES, --retries=RETRIES
+      -R INTEGER, --retries=INTEGER
                             Indicates how many times to retry the request on a server error.
 Default: 4.
 You can also set this with the environment variable SWIFTLY_RETRIES.